 When choosing between the many types of accounting or business degrees available, you will also have to opt for one of the many delivery formats.

-To make the best decision, you should consider your personal situation and other commitments, as well as your professional goals and the impact each delivery format may have on your future career.
+To make the best decision, you should consider your personal situation and other commitments.
+Additionally, consider your professional goals and the potential impact of each accounting degree program delivery format on your future career.

 1. On-campus programs

-Traditional accounting degrees are delivered on-campus in brick-and-mortar universities.
+Traditional accounting degrees are delivered on-campus in brick-and-mortar universities and business schools.
 This format encourages you to make the most of your education by forging valuable connections with your instructors, peers and potential employers.

-High-quality accredited on-campus programs are also preferred by employers.
-University networking events are often essential for students to get their foot in the door, especially when aiming for a Big Four job.
+High-quality accredited on-campus programs are also preferred by managerial accounting employers.
+University networking events are often essential for accountancy students to get their foot in the door, especially when aiming for a Big Four job.